On this page:

 COMPACT hammer dulcimer with carbon soundboard.
 Frame and bridges are jatoba.

 Pictured above is another experimental COMPACT designed primarily for jam sessions, portability, and rough use.
 The soundboard is carbon fiber while the rest of the structure is wood of relatively light weight design.
 Exterior frame wood is jatoba.
-Weight is 12 lbs., and I plan to sometimes use it without a case to minimize carrying weight.
+Weight is 11.8 lb., and I plan to sometimes use it without a case to minimize carrying weight.
 It has a longer scale length and slightly heavier strings than my ultralight carbon COMPACT discussed earlier.
 I also wanted a minimum number of strings to tune, so range is limited to 16-15 with two strings per course throughout.
 Adding extra bass and chromatic bridges, as I do on most of my dulcimers, would have required a heavier structure and more weight to carry or lighter strings resulting in less volume.
 I wanted a very portable dulcimer that could still be heard in a large jam session.
 This dulcimer meets that goal providing a full but mellow tone, well-controlled sustain, and especially good volume and projection for its size and weight.
 It is equal in volume to some of my larger and heavier dulcimers.
-Like my ultralight carbon COMPACT, it will be easy for airline travel.
-But it is also less valuable should it be damaged or lost.
-I can use it in situations where I would rather not risk my other dulcimers.
+It has been easy to use for airline travel.
+Since it is less valuable, I can use it in situations where I would rather not risk my other dulcimers.

 In the early 1970’s I devised an adjustable bracing system, and this COMPACT, like the majority of my dulcimers, has that feature.
 So, I can adjust this instrument to have a loud and open tone or a more gentle and sweet tone.
 Initial set up was for loud tone which has worked well in jam sessions.

 I do not take orders for dulcimers but will sell them when I have some available.
-This is to avoid the work load of dealing with back orders and to give me time for the experimental design work that is most enjoyable to me.
-Prices will be higher than for production and non-carbon dulcimers.
+This frees my time to develop more advanced, experimental dulcimers.